-The average 5 year return for a growth investment bond has been 4.7% per year.
-A portfolio of ETFs with a similar asset mix (and risk) – like the Stockspot Topaz Portfolio – has returned 10.4% p.a. over 5 years.
+The average five year return for a growth investment bond has been 4.7% per year.
+A portfolio of ETFs with a similar asset mix (and risk) – like the Stockspot Topaz Portfolio – has returned 10.4% p.a. over five years.

 This has beaten the average investment bond by over double (i.e. almost 6% per year).
-Note: the Stockspot return is before taxes – below is a worked example to show the impact of tax.Return are net after fees as of 31 December 2020 using a growth diversified investment option (OnePath – Managed Growth, Australian Unity – Perpetual Balanced Growth, CBA – NC growth, AMP – Balanced Growth, IOOF WealthBuilder Growth MultiMix, Generation Life MLC Horizon 4 portfolio, Key Invest Life Events Diversified Growth, Centuria – Growth Bond Fund).
+Note: the Stockspot return is before taxes – below is a worked example to show the impact of tax.Return are net after fees as of 31 December 2021 using a growth diversified investment option (OnePath – Managed Growth, Australian Unity – Lifeplan Advance Balanced, CBA – Nil Commission (NC) Growth, AMP – Balanced Growth, IOOF WealthBuilder Growth MultiMix, Generation Life MLC Horizon 4 Portfolio, Key Invest Life Events Diversified Growth, Centuria – Growth Bond Fund.
 Stockspot Topaz Portfolio used not taking into account personal income tax.
 Total cumulative return computed from 5 year annualised figure.
 Source: Investment Bond Providers, Morningstar, Stockspot.

 The returns from investment bonds have been poor compared to alternative options like a mix of low-cost index funds (ETFs), even when you take the tax benefits into consideration.

-Higher management fees (ie anything over 1% p.a.) and the tax drag of paying company tax actually harms returns.
-Over the last 5 years, the 6% p.a. additional returns by investing in a growth Stockspot portfolio would have been enough to cover any tax consequences compared to an investment bond, even if you’re on the highest marginal tax rate.
+Higher management fees (i.e. anything over 1% p.a.) and the tax drag of paying company tax actually harms returns.
+Over the last five years, the 5% p.a. additional returns by investing in a growth Stockspot portfolio would have been enough to cover any tax consequences compared to an investment bond, even if you’re on the highest marginal tax rate.